 Numerical modelling in the north-western North Sea (1973-2003) indicates marked inter-annual variability in the strength of thermal stratification with a periodicity of about 7-8 years (Sharples et al., 2006).
 There were no clear trends in the observed strength of the thermal stratification that could be separated from the inter-annual variability within the time period 1974-2003.
 However, model results from 1985-2004 (Holt et al., 2012) show a trend in the difference between surface and near-bed temperatures during July to September across the North-West European Shelf, indicating an increase in stratification over this 20-year period.
 Holt et al., 2012, corroborate this using a trend analysis of ICES data (Hughes et al., 2012) which shows sea surface temperatures (SST) warming more quickly than near-bed temperatures (NBT), e.g. $0.066 \pm 0.030^{\circ}$ C yr-1 for SST and $0.038 \pm$ 0.030°C yr-1 for NBT in the southern/ Central North Sea.
+The increases in stratification strength in the North Sea are supported by Chen and Staneva (2024) for 1993-2012 using a model reanalysis.
+However, from 2013-2022, although the positive trend continues in the northwestern North Sea, the model shows a decline in stratification strength in the eastern North Sea.
+The same model (Chen and Staneva, 2024) also shows a reduction in stratification in the western Celtic Sea over the period 1993-2022.
 In the western Irish Sea, where a gyre circulation is set up by the seasonal thermal stratification, there is some indication of strengthening stratification over recent decades (Olbert et al., 2011).
 This gyre is critical to the sustainability of a commercially important Nephrops norvegicus population, and the ability of the gyre in maintaining Nephrops larvae may reduce as stratification increases (Olbert et al., 2012).